Latest posts

 }

-See the native keyword on the method declaration?
-That tells the compiler that the method is implemented by a shared library which will be loaded at runtime, by a function with the following name and signature
+the method is implemented by a shared library which will be loaded at runtime,

 #include <jni.h>